Search and Hit Enter

 Instructions

-- Use a spatula to continue stirring the curd over a low medium heat.
-A spatula will prevent too much air bubbles from forming but also allow you to scrape the sides of the bowl as the curd cooks.
+• Use a spatula to continue stirring the curd over a low medium heat.
+A spatula will prevent too many air bubbles from forming while also allowing you to scrape the sides of the bowl as the curd cooks.
 Once the curd has thickened (it will thicken up a little more as it cools) remove it from the heat.
-If you accidentally overcook the curd, place the base of the bowl in ice cold water and whisk rapidly.
+If you accidentally over-cook the curd, place the base of the bowl in ice cold water and whisk rapidly.

 No Comments